-- Enable the Company to maintain a system of checks and balances - Implementation of the framework in conjunction with the first line -comprising risk appetite and risk policies - Setting the risk appetite in conjunction with the first line - Ensuring that the business operates within the appetite established - Challenge the business strategy to ensure it aligns with the framework - Self-identifying risks and issues and driving remediation of control weaknesses - Escalate risk issues to the appropriate Committee, i.e. Management Committees, Risk Management Committee and the Asset and Liability Committee, where relevant - The risk function and the Risk Management Committee have a reporting line to the Supervisory Board, independent of the CEO
+- Developing and maintaining the framework and its associated policies, procedures and guidance. - Ensuring that the business operates within the risk appetite established. - Developing and maintaining other risk-related policies, procedures and guidance (e.g. Financial Crime, IT, Legal etc.) that guide and affect the management of risks. - Challenge the business strategy to ensure it aligns with the framework. - Providing advice, oversight and challenge. - Self-identifying risks and issues and driving remediation of control weaknesses. - Escalate risk issues to the appropriate Committee, i.e. Management Committee, Risk Management Committee and the Asset and Liability Committee, where relevant.